1) Talkin’ Bout A Revolution

 2) We Still Have A Lot To Do

-Human Rights Organizations have long placed Egypt high on the list of repressive regimes and Said’s murder was not an isolated incident.
-Ask any young protester.
+Human Rights Organizations had long placed Egypt high on the list of repressive regimes and Said’s murder was not an isolated incident.
+Just had to ask any young protester.

 3) What Seemed Impossible

 Mubarak saw no reason to change his ways and rigged the succeeding elections.
-But now it looks like Egyptians will finally experience the real thing.
-Who will emerge victorious?
+But then Egyptians finally got to experience the real thing, a legitimate election.
+Who would emerge victorious?
 The possibly unduly demonized Muslim Brotherhood?
-This is clearly what the US fears, among other things.
+This was clearly what the US feared, among other things.
 Democracy is well and good, they now want to remind us, until democracy chooses the “wrong” candidate.
+Well, they did, and Mohamed Morsi became President.
+A year later, almost predictably, the army staged a coup d’état.
+Ha!

 4) Not An Apple That Falls When It Is Ripe